 Our experiences with the Malerwinkel hike

 Just 20 minutes after the start of the hike, you are already at the Malerwinkel lookout point.
 Quite fast, you will think.
-Was that it?
-No, of course not.
 Even though most people stop here to take photos and some are sure to turn back, you should definitely keep walking.

 Even if this is the viewpoint after which the whole trail is named, it’s really not the most beautiful viewpoint of the whole hike.
 And not only because there are the most tourists here.